 Moscow is also rightfully considered to be a gastronomic capital: every seventh tourist goes to a restaurant from the world’s and national best rated lists.
 The city sets trends in this field by launching large cultural and gastronomic projects, and it boasts quite a variety of options, from budget street food to haute cuisine restaurants.

 We are proud that the tourist influx to the capital in 2023 amounted to 24.5 million tourists, nearly reaching pre-pandemic figures.
-The Moscow City Tourism Committee continues to work persistently by developing new tourism destinations, helping representatives of the tourism industry to establish relations with foreign colleagues and organising large-scale festivals in the city – all of which, we believe, will greatly boost tourist traffic to Moscow.”
+The Moscow City Tourism Committee continues to work persistently by developing new tourism destinations, helping representatives of the tourism industry to establish relations with foreign colleagues and organising large-scale festivals in the city that will greatly boost tourist traffic to Moscow.

 Richi, Founder & Owner, Kebab House By Habbit stated, “Culinary tourism in India has evolved into a dynamic experience, where food becomes a gateway to exploring diverse cultures and traditions.
 From street-side eateries to fine-dining establishments, brands are creating authentic culinary experiences that resonate with travellers.
 Whether it’s savouring traditional North Indian kebabs or indulging in fusion dishes that blend regional flavours with global techniques, these offerings not only satisfy the palate but also connect travellers to the local heritage.
 This synergy between cuisine and culture is driving footfall and establishing India as a key destination for food enthusiasts, enhancing both the travel experience and business opportunities.”